 North Umpqua Whitewater and Waterfalls Trip Summary

 The North Umpqua River, known for ample amounts of thrilling whitewater and mountain scenery, is an ideal place to hideaway from the world for a few days of fun with your family and friends.
-Spend two days splashing, paddling, and yelling with excitement on the river.
-Spend afternoons exploring waterfalls, swimming holes and hotsprings.
-Evenings are occupied with relaxing around a campfire in a riverside campsite or enjoying a gourmet meal with glass of wine at a local riverside lodge.
-On the North Umpqua River every part of the day has an exciting and relaxing activity for the members of your family or group.
+On this escape into the Cascade Mountains your group can enjoy two days of splashing, paddling, and yelling with excitement on the river.
+Our afternoon between the two river days is spent exploring waterfalls, swimming holes and possibly hot springs before returning to our overnight location for a night of relaxing by the campfire, playing cards, and enjoying a delicious dinner.

 Due to the permit system on the Umpqua River we only offer a limited number of trips every year so book early as we do book out the whole season.